Abu Bakr al-Razi: Biography

 The lectures of al-Razi attracted many students.
 As Ibn al-Nadim relates in Fihrist, al-Razi was considered a shaikh, an honorary title given to one entitled to teach and surrounded by several circles of students.
 When someone raised a question, it was passed on to students of the 'first circle'; if they did not know the answer, it was passed on to those of the 'second circle', and so on.
 When all students would fail to answer, al-Razi himself would consider the query.
 Al-Razi was a generous person by nature, with a considerate attitude towards his patients.
 He was charitable to the poor, treated them without payment in any form, and wrote for them a treatise Man La Yaḥḍuruhu al-Ṭabīb, or Who Has No Physician to Attend Him, with medical advice.
 One former pupil from Tabaristan came to look after him, but as al-Biruni wrote, al-Razi rewarded him for his intentions and sent him back home, proclaiming that his final days were approaching.
-According to Biruni, al-Razi died in Rey in 925 sixty years of age.
+According to Biruni, al-Razi died in Rey in 925 at sixty years of age.
 Biruni, who considered al-Razi his mentor, among the first penned a short biography of al-Razi including a bibliography of his numerous works.

 Ibn al-Nadim recorded an account by al-Razi of a Chinese student who copied down all of Galen's works in Chinese as al-Razi read them to him out loud after the student learned fluent Arabic in 5 months and attended al-Razi's lectures.

 After his death, his fame spread beyond the Middle East to Medieval Europe, and lived on.
 In an undated catalog of the library at Peterborough Abbey, most likely from the 14th century, al-Razi is listed as a part author of ten books on medicine.